 - Creating a business incubator; investment and joint search of financing for various business initiatives.

 The very name of the Foundation revealed that its main activity was focused on my little fatherland, the Vinnytsia region.
 Many people took advantage of our grants to launch their business.
 For example, it was how Zhinocha Pratsia (“Women’s Labor”), an enterprise producing hand- and machine-made textile products, was revived.
-The Foundation supported many initiatives in sports, science and education.
-I am proud that we were able to give hand to someone when they needed help, to support someone with a good advice, helping earn their starting capital.
+The Foundation supported many initiatives in sports, science, and education.
+I am proud that we were able to give hand to someone when they needed help, to support someone with good advice, helping earn their starting capital.
 Today, the Foundation’s key message remains the same: a business in our country must be socially responsible, it must support and unite civil society.

 We must help entrepreneurs in our country if we want to change it.
 A full-fledged civil society is an indispensable condition for the country’s continuing growth.

-Interaction with the state to develop new business conditions and improve quality of life in the country
+Interaction with the state to develop new business conditions and improve the quality of life in the country

 My public activity found its reflection in business.
 A consulting company founded in 2002 became а test range for new ideas and the basis for new standards for the entire FIM Group.
 In the beginning, this business unit was intended for building clear business processes in our own areas of business, but over time, we saw for ourselves: everything that worked good for us and benefited us became in-demand for others.
 Therefore, services offered by our consulting company enjoyed demand among other market players.
-This area enriched us with not only our experience, but also experience of others in other areas of business.
+This area enriched us with not only our experience but also the experience of others in other areas of business.
 Realizing this effect, we wanted to work with large companies and even public organizations.
-It wasn’t about financial result, which was small; what we gained was a huge knowledge and experience!
+It wasn’t about the financial result, which was small; what we gained was a huge knowledge and experience!